 - Hand in assignments on time and complete corrections promptly.

-- Maintain and upkeep all subject files.
+- Maintain and upkeep all learning materials.

 - Mobile phones must be switched off.
 Other electronic devices (e.g. computer games and cameras) can only be used after school dismissal in the canteen, unless with permission from teachers.